-All current NSPE individual members through their NSPE state societies, and NSPE chapters (including student chapters) are invited to participate in the 2014 NSPE Milton F. Lunch Ethics Contest which provided an opportunity to match their wits with experienced P.E.s and engineering students throughout the country!
-Check out the Milton F. Lunch Ethics Contest winner's list.
+All current NSPE individual members through their NSPE state societies, and NSPE chapters (including student chapters) were invited to participate in the 2014 NSPE Milton F. Lunch Ethics Contest which provided an opportunity to match their wits with experienced P.E.s and engineering students throughout the country!

 What Is To Be Done?

-NSPE’s Board of Ethical Review furnishes you with a real FACT situation regarding the ethics of a structural engineer offering and rendering professional engineering services through a Web-based marketing company.
-Given the FACTS, you are asked a QUESTION about the ethics of the engineer.
-Contestants are encouraged to read and discuss the FACTS of the case and answer to the QUESTION.
-Then contestants are to develop DISCUSSION AND CONCLUSIONS using the format of the NSPE Board of Ethical Review.
-Contestants are also to give REFERENCES citing only specific sections of the NSPE Code of Ethics for Engineers.
+NSPE’s Board of Ethical Review furnished a real FACT situation regarding the ethics of a structural engineer offering and rendering professional engineering services through a Web-based marketing company.
+Given the FACTS, you were asked a QUESTION about the ethics of the engineer.
+Contestants were encouraged to read and discuss the FACTS of the case and answer to the QUESTION.
+Then contestants were to develop DISCUSSION AND CONCLUSIONS using the format of the NSPE Board of Ethical Review.
+Contestants were also to give REFERENCES citing only specific sections of the NSPE Code of Ethics for Engineers.
 Other materials should not be cited.

 2015 NSPE Milton F. Lunch Ethics Contest